 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU" or "Update") 2014-09, Revenue from Contracts with Customers (Topic 606).
 This Update requires an entity to recognize revenue as performance obligations are met, in order to reflect the transfer of promised goods or services to customers in an amount that reflects the consideration the entity is entitled to receive for those goods or services.
 The following steps are applied in the updated guidance: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
 These amendments are effective for public business entities for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
 Our revenue is primarily comprised of net interest income on financial assets and financial liabilities, which is explicitly excluded from the scope of ASU 2014-09, and non-interest income.
 Accordingly, the majority of the Company's revenues will not be affected.
-In addition, the standard does not materially impact the timing or measurement of the Company's revenue streams potentially affected by the ASU, including certain deposit related fees and interchange fees, to determine the impact this guidance will have on our consolidated financial statements.
-For the nine months ended September 30, 2018, the Company estimates approximately 20% of non-interest income (primarily fees on deposit accounts, other fees and other income) is within the scope of this ASU, with approximately 80% out-of-scope (primarily gains on loan sales, BOLI income, net loan servicing income and letter of credit commissions).
+In addition, the standard does not materially impact the timing or measurement of the Company's revenue recognition as it is consistent with the Company's existing accounting for contracts within the scope of the standard.
+As an emerging growth company, the Company adopted ASU 2014-09 as of January 1, 2019, utilizing the modified prospective approach.
+For the year ended December 31, 2019, the Company estimates approximately 21% of non-interest income (primarily fees on deposit accounts, other fees and other income) is within the scope of this ASU, with approximately 79% out-of-scope (primarily gains on loan sales, BOLI income, net loan servicing income and letter of credit commissions).
+Refer to Note 20 - Revenue from Contracts with Customers.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities (Subtopic 825-10).
 Changes made to the current measurement model primarily affect the accounting for equity securities and readily determinable fair values, where changes in fair value will impact earnings instead of other comprehensive income.
 The accounting for other financial instruments, such as loans, investments in debt securities, and financial liabilities is largely unchanged.
 Investments in Federal Home Loan Bank ("FHLB") and Federal Reserve Bank ("FRB") stock issued to member financial institutions are not subject to this guidance.
 Instead, FHLB and FRB stock would continue to be accounted for at cost less impairment under ASC 942-325-35-3.
 The ASU's impairment guidance on equity investments for which fair value is not readily determinable also does not apply to FHLB or FRB stock.
 This Update also changes the presentation and disclosure requirements for financial instruments including a requirement that public business entities use exit price when measuring the fair value of financial instruments measured at amortized cost for disclosure purposes.
-This Update is generally effective for public business entities in fiscal years beginning after December 15, 2017, including interim periods within those fiscal years and one year later for nonpublic business entities.
+This Update is generally effective for public business entities.
 Based upon an evaluation of the guidance in ASU 2016-01 the Company determined the ASU will not have a material impact on the Company's consolidated financial statements as the accounting for other financial instruments, such as loans, investments in debt securities, and financial liabilities is largely unchanged.
-The Company adopted this ASU as of January 1, 2019 but will continue to monitor any updates to the guidance.
+The Company adopted this ASU as of January 1, 2019.